 The B.A. degree program in anthropology meets the objectives of students considering careers in teaching, research, archaeology, museums and archives, linguistics, medicine, personnel or social work, and business.
 A variety of courses in four sub-fields (archaeology, biological anthropology, linguistic anthropology, and sociocultural anthropology) present a broad view of the field.
 Resources for anthropology students include a large university library, the University Museum, a fully equipped computer center, the Center for Archaeological Investigations, and biological anthropology, archaeology, and linguistic laboratories.
 The anthropology faculty has a wide array of field and research experience in all sub-fields of the discipline.
 Members have conducted field research in Latin America and the Caribbean, Africa, Eastern and Southwestern United States, Southern Europe, Northern Europe (Germany), Meso America, Andean and Amazonian South America, Rural North America, African Diaspora, Thailand, and the Pacific Islands.
 Some also have applied their anthropological knowledge to solving practical problems in various parts of the world.

 NOTE: A sample curriculum follows.
-For specific degree requirements consult the current SIUC Undergraduate Catalog, which can be viewed on-line along with transferable course equivalencies and other information at http://registrar.siuc.edu/catalog/undergraduatecatalog.html>.
+For specific degree requirements consult the current SIU Carbondale Undergraduate Catalog on-line at < http://registrar.siu.edu/catalog/undergraduatecatalog.html>.